Make Pain a Thing of the Past with the help of Spinal Cord Stimulation

 Safe and Effective Pain Management with a Spinal Cord Stimulator

 Spinal cord stimulator implantation is a minimally invasive, outpatient, reversible procedure.
-Though it does carry some risks, a spinal cord stimulator and its implantation is a relatively low-risk treatment compared to other medical interventions, especially those associated with chronic pain.
+Though it does carry some risks, a neuromodulator and its implantation is a relatively low-risk treatment compared to other medical interventions, especially those associated with chronic pain.

-If you’re interested in finding out more information about spinal cord stimulators, and whether you’re a candidate for one, contact us today.
+If you’re interested in finding out more information about neuromodulation, and whether you’re a candidate for one, contact us today.
 For those who have unsuccessfully tried other methods of addressing their chronic pain, a spinal cord stimulator could be the answer.